We are not affiliated with any other restaurant. Our only locations are in Garden Grove, Westminster, and Rolling Hills Estates, CA. Thank you.

 When it comes to iconic Vietnamese dishes, few are as beloved and internationally recognized as “pho.”
 This aromatic and flavorful beef noodle soup has captured the hearts and taste buds of people around the world.
 As we delve into the history of pho, we uncover a tale that intertwines tradition, culture, and a deep appreciation for culinary excellence.

-Pho’s origins are deeply rooted in northern Vietnam, particularly in Hanoi.
-Its history dates back to the early 20th century, with some legends suggesting that it draws inspiration from both Chinese and French culinary influences due to Vietnam’s historical interactions with these cultures.
+Pho originated in northern Vietnam, especially Hanoi, in the early 20th century.
+Some legends suggest it was inspired by both Chinese and French culinary traditions due to Vietnam’s historical interactions with these cultures.
 However, it was in the bustling streets of Hanoi that pho truly began to take shape.

 Originally a simple street food, pho quickly gained popularity due to its hearty and comforting qualities.
 The broth was crafted by simmering bones, herbs, and spices for hours, creating a flavorful base that would become the hallmark of pho.
 Over time, the dish evolved, incorporating regional variations that showcase Vietnam’s diverse culinary landscape.